Appetite Stimulants for Dogs: 6 Vet-Recommended Picks

 Our Pick: Entyce Oral Solution

-If your dog isn’t eating due to a medical condition, your veterinarian may prescribe a product like Entyce.
+If your dog isn’t eating due to a medical condition, your veterinarian may prescribe a product like Entyce (capromorelin oral solution).
 “The only FDA-approved appetite stimulant is Entyce,” says Dr. Pagán.
 “It is my personal favorite.”
-The liquid formula is given to your dog once a day via their mouth, and it mimics your dog’s natural “hunger hormone,” making them want to eat.
+The liquid formula is given to your dog once a day via their mouth, and it mimics your dog’s natural “hunger hormone,” encouraging them to eat.
 Entyce for dogs comes in 10 ml, 15 ml, or 30 ml bottles, and while it is quite expensive, most pet parents report that it greatly improves their dog’s appetite.

 Pros